 This is an often asked question but very easy to answer as 'Mother Nature' is not as complex as many scientists would have you believe.
 It's the first hard frosts each Winter that triggers the wild Atlantic spawning season and nothing else.
 On the higher headwater ground of the upper reaches of many Scottish salmon rivers spawning will occur sooner than in the lower reaches of the very same river.
 This is the main reason the lower lying River Tweed salmon fishing season extends to the end of November while most other Scottish salmon rivers close at the end of September or by the end of October.
 Depending on the temperature trigger detailed above Atlantic salmon normally spawn between October and January each year.

-In years where there's an Indian Summer type of weather pattern that extends into late Autumn spawning can therefore be 'naturally' pushed back later than previous years therefore technically river opening dates should be assessed annually as it's not good 'river husbandry' to be fishing in and about spawning fish which can sometimes be the case following milder Winters on rivers like the Tay that opens on the 15th of January each year.
+In years where there's an Indian Summer type of weather pattern that extends into late Autumn spawning can therefore be 'naturally' pushed back later than previous years therefore technically river opening dates should be assessed annually as it's not good 'river husbandry' to be fishing in and about spawning fish which can sometimes be the case following milder Winters on rivers like the Tay that rigidly opens on the 15th of January each year regardless of a river assessment.
 Static100 year old river opening & closing dates do not syncronize well with Mother Nature and all her 'natural' fluctuations so a closer review of temperatures and salmon spawning numbers would be the logically correct thing to do for salmon stock protection and to effectively set 'conservation orientated' fishing season annual opening dates.

 Watching spawning salmon is fascinating as often there are territorial battles going on under the water between competing male cock salmon who are fighting over the female hen fish as you'll see in this accompanying video.
 When working daily on the River Tay even through the Winter months when painting boats and taking care of heavy duty tree limb pruning or other closed season salmon beat duties I used to love sitting for a while watching the various commotions of spawning salmon and easily spotting their light coloured gravel redds during or after spawning took place.
 In the 70's when I used to frequent the Tay on my Summer school holidays my late ghillie mentor Willie 'the ghillie' Laird would be out in the low water of Summer in his thigh waders raking silt off his beat's spawning areas in preparation of the Winter spawning season which was a salmon redd management technique highly unlikely done on the Tay in the last 40+ years but in those days it was common practice.
 Predation control was also high on his agenda (big cannibal trout) during the Summer months to protect his juvenile salmon stocks and maximize his beat's smolt output each year.
 To learn more about the natural cycles of Atlantic salmon in Scotland consider a close up interview with one via a guided Scottish salmon fishing experience.